aishyawawdi/Terraform_AWS/README.txt

 Requirements:
 1- Terraform installed on your machine.
-2- AWS account
+2- AWS account.
+3- user created in AWS.
+4- place the access_key and secret_key of your aws-user in the aws-provider in the code (line 4+5).
-3- keypair (if you dont have make one in your aws acc) and download it to your machine.
+5- keypair (if you dont have make one in your aws acc) and download it to your machine.
-4- place your access_key and secret_key in the aws-provider in the code. (line 4+5).
-5- change the key_name in the code(line 157) to yours.
+6- change the key_name in the code (line 157) to your private_key file name (downloaded in step 5) (.pem)

 How to run:
--use the command "terraform plan" and then "terraform apply" in your terminal.
+-use the command "terraform init" and then "terraform plan" and then "terraform apply" in your terminal.
 - terraform will print for you the server public IP, use that IP with port 5000 on your browser to view the page.
 (URL: http://THE-PUBLIC-IP:5000 ) in which you change THE_PUBLIC-IP with the given IP.